-You can create new layers from a subset of features from an existing layer by selecting them and creating a selection layer.
-This adds a new layer in the map or scene with the same data source, but referencing only the features that were selected.
-Selection layers are good to use in workflows where you want to select subsets without losing the logic of the original selection set.
+You can create layers from a subset of features of an existing layer by selecting them and creating a selection layer.
+This adds a layer in the map or scene with the same data source but references only the features that were selected.
+You can use selection layers to select subsets without losing the logic of the original selection set.

 The selection layer is only useful as a temporary working dataset, for example, as an input into a geoprocessing model.
-It makes a list of the FeatureIDs (FIDs) or ObjectIDs (OIDs) of the selected features.
+It lists the FeatureIDs (FIDs) or ObjectIDs (OIDs) of the selected features.
 These are invalidated when the original data source is updated or changed.

 Make a selection layer from selected features

-- Select features for a layer using any selection method and ensure the layer is highlighted in the Contents pane.
+- Select features for a layer using any selection method and ensure that the layer is highlighted in the Contents pane.

-- Under the Feature Layer tab, on the Data tab, in the Selection group, click Layer from Selection .
+- In the Selection group, click Layer From Selection .

-A new layer is added to the map or scene.
+A layer is added to the map or scene.
 The layer name is the name of the original layer, appended by the word selection.

 You can also make a selection layer from the Contents pane.
 Right-click the layer, click Selection, and click Make Layer From Selected Features .

 Clear or discard selection layers

-Once the selection layer is no longer needed, the selection definition can be removed and the layer can be restored to its original, full list of features.
+Once the selection layer is no longer needed, you can remove the selection definition and restore the layer to its original, full list of features.

 - Right-click the selection layer in the Contents pane and click Properties to open the Layer Properties dialog box.

 - Click the Selection tab and check the Clear selected features to access all features in the source data check box.

 - Click OK to remove the selection definition and reveal all features, or click OK to apply all changes and close the dialog box.